fredkronusa/raceToGo/README.md

 ## 📜 Use of AI
 - Initial scaffolding done with [genkit](https://firebase.google.com/docs/genkit/overview)
-- Tests have been initially done with AI and updated to a corporate standard
+- Tests have been initially done with AI and updated except useRaces hooks, that is fully AI with a small touch

 ## 📜 NOT Use of AI
 - refactor everything